sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A shot featuring a change in subject, including appearances, disappearances, or transitions.
+- The video includes a subject change, where a subject appears in a revealing shot, disappears, or transitions to another.

 </details>